Cloudxtreme/geminabox-dreamhost/README.md

 ## Alternatives

-if you don't have a [Dreamhost](http://www.dreamhost.com/r.cgi?239314) shared hosting account (you should totaly get one, their are cheap and very good) you can use the same code on openshift for example.
+if you don't have a [Dreamhost](http://www.dreamhost.com/r.cgi?239314) account (you should totaly get one, their are cheap and very good) you can use the same code on openshift for example.

 ## Contributing